The Sims: PC spin-offs

-Shut down

 The Sims Online

 In December 2002, Electronic Arts released the Maxis-developed The Sims Online, later named EA Land.
 It recreates The Sims as a massively multiplayer online game, where human players can interact with each other.
 The spin-off did not achieve the same level of success as the original.
 Reviews for The Sims Online were lackluster; many likening its experience to an enormous chat room.
 On August 1, 2008, EA Land was shut down.